V-Varen Nagasaki

 V-Varen Nagasaki (V・ファーレン長崎, Bi Fāren Nagasaki) is a Japanese professional football club based in Nagasaki, Capital of Nagasaki Prefecture.
-They currently play in J2 League, the Japanese second tier professional in football league.
+They will be competing in the J1 League, Japan’s top-tier professional football league, starting in the 2026–27 season after securing promotion from J2 in 2025.

 History

 The club was established in 1985 as Ariake SC until the club decided to merge with Kunimi FC in 2004.
 The merger led the club to adopt the new name V-Varen Nagasaki in 2005, which has been used ever since.

 V-Varen Nagasaki, since 2006, had been contending for the Kyūshū Soccer League championship and thus a place in the Japan Football League, but they only won it in November 2008, as second place in the Regional League promotion series.

 In January 2009, they applied for J. League Associate Membership and their application was accepted at the J. League board meeting in February.
 In 2012, they won the Japan Football League title and thus promotion to the J. League Division 2.
 Five years later they won promotion to the J1 League for the first time after finishing runners-up in the 2017 season.